First midwife appointment

 Your first midwife appointment

-How and when to arrange your first pregnancy appointment
+How and when to book your first midwife appointment

-So you’ve taken a home pregnancy test and it’s confirmed you’re going to have a baby - congratulations!
+So, you’ve taken a home pregnancy test, and it’s confirmed you’re having a baby - congratulations!

 The next step is to call your doctor.
-Some doctors like to see you first to confirm for themselves that you’re pregnant.
-They will then organise your first midwife meeting, which is sometimes called a booking appointment or your first antenatal appointment.
-Other doctors will be happy to send you directly to a midwife and will give you a number to call.
-Some hospitals have self referral forms that you can fill in on their websites.
+Some doctors like to see you at their GP surgery first to make doubly sure that you’re pregnant, then they’ll organise your first midwife appointment for you.
+Or your doctor might decide they don’t need to see you, and instead, they’ll give you a number to call to book a midwife appointment yourself.
+Some hospitals have self-referral forms you can fill in on their website.

-Ideally, you should have had your first midwife appointment by the time you’re 12 weeks pregnant.
-If you start your antenatal care after 12 weeks, your doctor will arrange your first pregnancy appointment as soon as possible.
-Your local doctor will normally be responsible for putting you in contact with your nearest midwife, or you can also arrange a midwife appointment through your local council or Children Centre.
-There are also independent midwives which you can find online.
+Ideally, you should have your first midwife appointment before you’re 10 weeks pregnant1.
+If you start your antenatal care after 10 weeks, your doctor will arrange your first midwife appointment as soon as possible.
+Your GP surgery is usually responsible for putting you in touch with the nearest maternity unit, but you can also book a midwife appointment through your local council or Children’s Centre.

 What happens at your first midwife appointment?